Heremias: Plot

-Heremias (Ronnie Lazaro) is a poor farmer who travels with a group of salesmen who sell appliances to people from their wagons.
+Heremias is a poor farmer who travels with a group of salesmen who sell appliances to people from their wagons.
 Heremias works with these salesmen in making their sales, but grows dissatisfied with the monotonous life that comes with this job.
 The other salesmen start noticing Heremias' unenthusiastic attitude while on the job, and Heremias eventually tells them that he wishes to leave the group of salesmen.
 The other salesmen attempt persuading him to come back, but they eventually realize that he wishes to travel on his own.

 Heremias leaves the group on one of the wagons, and starts traveling on his own.
 As he continues traveling, he encounters a harsh rainstorm as he is traveling.
 The rainstorm uproots some tree branches, causing them to fall in his wagon's path.
 Heremias has to clean the path so him and his cow can go through the path.
 He manages to clean out the path and him and his cow are eventually able to get through after a difficult struggle to clean the path out.
 Heremias then continues traveling with his cow and then finds a place to stay for the night.

 The next day, he decides to stay there and tend to his cow.
 That night, while he is resting, Heremias meets two men who are staying for the night.
 He talks with the two men, along with another man who comes along, and they have dinner together as they talk.
 Heremias then goes to sleep, complaining that he feels tired and "dizzy".
 The two men then continue talking as Heremias goes to sleep.

 The next day, Heremias wakes up, only to find that his cow has been stolen and his cart was burned the other night by the two men.
 He also finds that all the appliances in the cart were taken by the two men.
 Heremias breaks down crying at this realization, and then realizes he must walk for the rest of his journey.
 He takes his remaining belongings with him and leaves, continuing his journey.